 Students may withdraw from a course(s) or the college up to the 70 percent date of the semester and receive a grade(s) of W. After the advertised 70 percent point of the semester, a student will receive a grade of F. Students who quit attending a class will be withdrawn administratively when the student violates the attendance policy.
-For courses that do not meet for a sixteen-week period, the 70 percent date will be calculated based on the total number of days for the duration of the course.
+For courses that do not meet for a sixteen-week period, the 70 percent date will be the class period in which the 70 percent point occurs.